 By contrast, Viscose (the textile form of Bamboo) is made with harsh chemicals and requires lots of water and energy to make, so it is not always so great.

-When shopping for fabric Bamboo products in the form of t-shirts, socks, boxer shorts etc. make sure to opt for Lyocell, which is made without producing chemical waste.
+When shopping for fabric Bamboo products in the form of t-shirts, socks, boxer shorts etc. make sure to opt for Tencel or Lyocell, which is made without producing chemical waste.

 Since many countries have started lifting their ban on growing Hemp, it has increased in popularity.